psalqvist/katacoda-scenarios/test-scenario/step2.md

 ## Build docker image

-The second step will be to build a docker image.
+The second step will be to build a docker image and push it to Docker Hub.

 First, check that docker is installed by running `docker -v`.